pySTEPS/pysteps/doc/source/user_guide/machine_learning_pysteps.rst

 #. use a normalized MSE or other score,
 #. decompose the field with a Fourier (or wavelet) transform to compare features at the same spatial scales.

-A good deterministic comparison of a deep convolutional machine learning neural network nowcast and pysteps is given in Franch et al. (2020).
+A good deterministic comparison of a deep convolutional machine learning neural network nowcast and pysteps is given in :cite:`FNPC2020`.

 2. Probabilistic machine learning vs pysteps
 --------------------------------------------